mikeester/merchant-docs/README.md

 ## Test Credentials

-It's currently only possible to make test orders with a Visa/Mastercard.
+It's currently only possible to make test orders with Visa/MasterCard as the payment method.

 ### Credit Card: